HAHerrmann/FluxSamplingCol0Fum2/README.md

 ## Journal Submission

 We are currently preparing a journal submission.
 For the latest DOI of the software please see: *insert Zenodo link*.

+## Conference Attendance
+Preliminary results for this work were presentation at the SEB 2019 conference in Seville in a talk titled "Using metabolic modelling to understand the limitations to photosynthesis under changing environmental conditions".